gaetanlop/Commonlit-Readability-Competition/README.md

 * Train at least 2 different single models like electra deberta funnel or roberta
 * Deploy the web app and create an article on medium explaining how to turn a kaggle competitions into an application (explain everyhting about what we used to create the model and the deployment part).

+## Questions

+* Best path to follow to get the best internship (open source, projects, or kaggle competitions)
+* How to contribute to open source projects (medium, kaggle kernels, github repos)
+* Best internships

 ## Things to try

 - THIS WEEKEND ADD CUSTOM MLP LAYER TO BERT Done